 What is Google Business Profile management?

-How does listings sync improve local SEO?
+How does listing synchronization improve local SEO?

-Why is review response latency important?
+Why is review response time important?

 .png)